projectcalico/calico/docs/source/redhat-opens-install.rst

         /usr/local/sbin/bird -f -c /etc/bird/bird.conf
         end script

-10. Install and configure etcd as an etcd proxy.
-These assume you followed the instructions in the :ref:`control-node` section of this document: if you installed etcd yourself in some other manner, skip to step 12.
+10. If this node is not a controller, install and configure etcd as an etcd proxy.
+These assume you followed the instructions in the :ref:`control-node` section of this document for your contoller: if you installed etcd yourself in some other manner, skip to step 12.

     - Download, unpack, and install the binary::